OfficeDev/office-js-docs-pr/docs/excel/custom-functions-overview.md

 ## Working with ranges of data

-Your custom function can take a range of data as a parameter, or you can return a range of data from a custom function.
+Your custom function may accept a range of data as an input parameter, or it may return a range of data.
+In JavaScript, a range of data is represented as a 2-dimensional array.

 For example, suppose that your function returns the second highest value from a range of numbers stored in Excel.
 The following function accepts the parameter `values`, which is of type `Excel.CustomFunctionDimensionality.matrix`.
 Note that in the JSON metadata for this function, you would set the parameter's `type` property to `matrix`.